VirginiaLynne is an English professor specializing in abolitionist literature, slavery images and the Victorian period.

 In the "Declaration of Sentiments" that he wrote for the founding meeting of the American Anti-Slavery Society in December of 1833, William Lloyd Garrison clearly articulated the mission of the radical abolitionists: they were to transform America through the written and spoken word.
 They called it “moral suasion.”
 We might call it propaganda.
-The word these abolitionists wanted to spread was that slavery was sinful and must be abolished.
+These abolitionists wanted to spread the word that slavery was sinful and must be abolished.

 His Call to All Americans